 CREW MEETING: Any crew/official vehicles should park in the bays in front of or to the west of the school.
-Thus these should be empty once the runners leave for Chpt 3 etc. There will be a compulsory meeting of crew persons at the school after the 100ml/km runners leave at 6.00am and 7.30am.
+Thus, these should be empty once the runners leave for Chpt 4 etc. There will be a compulsory meeting of crew persons at the school after the 100ml/km runners leave at 5.00am and 8.00am.
 With the number of entrants this year Crew must obey all directions given.
 Failure to do so could lead to the disqualification of their runner.

-The medical aspects will be coordinated by Peter Boardman, a Sports Trainer, Massage Therapist and Kinesiologist, who has worked in the medical aspects of Glasshouse Trail Runs since 1996.
+f) MEDICAL - The medical aspects will be coordinated by Peter Boardman 0411 151 291, a Sports Trainer, Massage Therapist and Kinesiologist, who has worked in the medical aspects of Glasshouse Trail Runs since 1996.

 Medical Form: All entrants have completed a Medical Form as part of their entry procedure.

-Runners would be advised to carry a compression bandage in case of snake bite; blister and chaffing preventatives; salt tablets and a whistle.
-(Use long blasts on the whistle for being lost and three short ones for medical or other emergency).
+Runners would be advised to carrya compression bandage in case of snake bite; blister and chafing preventatives; salt tablets and a whistle.
+(Use long blasts on the whistle for being lost and three short ones for medical or another emergency).
 If you intend carrying a mobile phone with you please ensure the number is recorded when you pick up your Race Number.
 The Race Directors mobile no is 0481 134 054.

 g) Mandatory Gear –